Tennessee Valley Authority: Discrimination

-Eminent domain and family removal controversies
+Eminent domain and resident removal

-TVA has received criticism throughout its entire history for what some have perceived as excessive use of its authority of eminent domain and an unwillingness to compromise with landowners.
-All of TVA's hydroelectric projects were made possible through the use of eminent domain, and were controversial due to the more than 125,000 Tennessee Valley residents that were displaced by the agency.
+The TVA has received criticism throughout its entire history for what some have perceived as excessive use of its authority of eminent domain and an unwillingness to compromise with landowners.
+All of the TVA's hydroelectric projects were made possible through the use of eminent domain, and displaced more than 125,000 Tennessee Valley residents.
 Residents who initially refused to sell their land were often forced to do so via court orders and lawsuits.
 Many of these projects also inundated historic Native American sites and early Colonial-era settlements.
-Historians have criticized the TVA for forcing residents to sell their property at values less than the fair market value, and indirectly starting an unstable real estate market for farmland.
-In the most extreme circumstance, displaced residents committed suicide, unable to bear the events of their removal.
-On some occasions, land that TVA had acquired through eminent domain that was expected to be flooded by reservoirs was not flooded, and was instead given away to private developers.
+Historians have claimed that the TVA forced residents to sell their property at values less than the fair market value, and indirectly destabilized the real estate market for farmland.
+Some displaced residents committed suicide, unable to bear the events.
+On some occasions, land that the TVA had acquired through eminent domain that was expected to be flooded by reservoirs was not flooded, and was instead given away to private developers.

+Executive compensation

+The TVA CEO Jeff Lyash’s total compensation of $10,500,000 in 2024 has generated much criticism.